-When linking to an order form you might want to pre-select a certain service for the user depending on the link they clicked.
-With SPP you can do that by adding an URL parameter ?field_123=service_id.
+When linking to an order form, you might want to pre-select a certain service for the user depending on the link they clicked.
+With SPP you can do so by adding a URL parameter: ?field_123=service_id.

 Here’s how the new URL might look: